marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 This example means that for each apparent diameter calculated from the sectional areas, 0.05 is added.
 If the parameter ```addPerimeters``` is not declared within the function, as in the first example, it is assumed that no perimeter correction is needed.

-Once the sectional areas and the apparent grain sizes are loaded into memory, we have two choices: (1) estimate a single value of grain size for paleopiezometry/paleowattometry studies, or (2) derive the actual 3D population of grain sizes from the population of apparent 2D grain sizes using the Scheil-Schwartz-Saltykov algorithm (**new in version 0.3!**).
+Once the sectional areas and the apparent grain sizes are loaded into memory, we have two choices: (1) estimate a single value of grain size for paleopiezometry/paleowattometry studies, or (2) derive the actual 3D population of grain sizes from the population of apparent 2D grain sizes using the Scheil-Schwartz-Saltykov algorithm.

 ### *Obtaining a single value of grain size (paleopiezometry studies)*